zadorlab/pynta/README.md

 ```

-An example input files are also located at `./rmgcat_to_sella/example_run_files/`.
+An example input files are also located at `./pynta/example_run_files/`.

 If you do not have a `.yaml` file with the reaction list but still want to use the work-flow, let me know.
-Also, stay tuned, as a version of `rmgcat_to_sella` that can work without `.yaml` file is currently under development
+Also, stay tuned, as a version of `pynta` that can work without `.yaml` file is currently under development

 ### 2.2 Using SLURM only